pydata/pydata-cookbook/papers/yuan_tang_hongliang_liu/distributed_and_gpus.md

 xgb.rabit.finalize()
 ```

-First, call `xgb.rabit.init()` to initialize the distribute training and then load the
+First of all, call `xgb.rabit.init()` to initialize the distribute training and then load the
 datasets.
 Note that the datasets will be automatically sharded in distributed mode.

 Users can use `xgb.rabit.get_rank()` to get the current process.
 In the above example,